 There is a very interesting point however: do airlines make these kinds of decisions with a full understanding of the operational risk?
 The answer is almost certainly no. Airlines are making decisions based on long term averages and, to some extent, hopes.
 These are the rules of thumb.
 They are not driven by data, nor by any real understanding of operational risk.
 And, as mentioned in some of your articles, the data is incredibly rich and it’s readily available.
 For example, I can tell how much a particular plane will be delayed at Gatwick on a given day of the week based on experience.
 With this understanding, airlines will be designing the schedules pretty much differently.
 And we will see that airlines operating from congested airports will start readjusting their thinking.
 But it is a long road.

-JR: There are many aspects of quality which is the result of complex interactions between people and processes and cannot be measured in a conventional way.
+JR: There are many aspects of quality which are the result of complex interactions between people and processes and cannot be measured in a conventional way.
 This has become even more difficult considering that quality of service and passenger experience are now mostly dependent on outsourced service providers.
 As mentioned in your article Buying and Flying, often more than 60 percent of an airline’s cost base goes to suppliers.
 How do airlines control the quality of outsourced services?

 AD: I don’t see any technical reason why an outsourced provider cannot provide as good, if not better, service than the airlines could themselves.
 I think this is the big issue we face today.
 There are two different ways to outsource the process.
 One is to outsource it ‘outcome-based’ and the other one to outsource it ‘input-based’.
-Typically, in the industry that has very sophisticated operators it is always better to be ‘outcome-based’, where suppliers’ charges are being linked to the achievement of defined business outcomes for the customer, rather than being based on input costs such as labour, or outputs such as transaction volumes.
+Typically, in the industry that has very sophisticated operators it is always better to be ‘outcome-based’, where suppliers’ charges are linked to the achievement of defined business outcomes for the customer, rather than being based on input costs such as labour, or outputs such as transaction volumes.

 I think that one of the problems we have in the airline industry is that many of the outsourced providers for ground services, ground handling etc, are not particularly sophisticated operators.
 It is not much about outsourcing or not outsourcing, it is about taking full control of operations and recognising that quality matters.
 And for me, quality is not just a champagne cork, it also enables us to know things like: was the door opened on time, was the information accurate etc. Quality is not a technology issue, it is an organisational issue and it is a cultural issue.
 But the data is all there.
 So that is the problem that has to be solved.

 AD: There are a couple of things that need to change.
 Firstly, passengers need to be better informed about the risk of missing connections, and secondly, technology needs to be more transparent over passenger choices in general.
-This is not just about legroom, it is about the chance for passenger journey to be successful.
+This is not just about legroom, it is about the chance for a passenger journey to be successful.
 These changes would start to affect people's decisions and you would see management teams starting to care more about passenger experience.
 It will take technology to teach customers how to make better choices or how to prepare for an undesired experience.

 As for flight connectivity, from an operational standpoint, every management team on the planet would much prefer to make all connections at least one and a half hours long, so that if an inbound flight is a little late you are sure you can still go through security, you can still get your bags, you can still catch the flight.
 However, if connection time is widened, airlines lose market shares almost immediately.
 This is because people say ‘I don’t want to spend fourteen and a half hours getting from A to B when there is another flight eleven and a half hours long’.
 As a result, airlines are building connections that are very, very tight.
 Your chances of losing the connection if an aircraft is 10min late is very, very high.
 But the airline won’t be competitive by doing it differently.
 If this is what customers want, airlines are responding to their needs.